Analysis and design of wooden structures and connections

 Design of a structural member for the ultimate limit state (member stability)

-Column design check in compression or under combined compression and bending (compression buckling), beam design check in bending or in combination of bending and compression (lateral-torsional buckling).
+Column design check in compression or under combined compression and bending (compression buckling)

 Design for the serviceability limit state